jgclark/BibleGateway-to-Markdown/README.md

 Chapters and verses can optionally be prefixed with markdown H5 and H6 headers respectively, using the `--newline` option.

 ## Installation
+I assume you have a working ruby installation.
+(Sorry, but I cannot provide guidance or support for this step, as there are just too many variations of version and operating system.
+There are plenty of existing sites that can help with this.)

 Check you have installed the necessary gems (`colorize`, `optparse`, and `clipboard`) -- for example run `gem install colorize` or `sudo gem install colorize` etc.).

 Add the .rb script to your PATH, and then set it as executable (`chmod 755 bg2md.rb`).